-Assorted handcrafts are the best Bolivian souvenirs, with different regions specialising in different skills.
+Assorted handicrafts are the best Bolivian souvenirs, with different regions specialising in different skills.
 Popular buys include ceramics, silver and tin trinkets, and textiles.

 What to pack

 Medication for altitude sickness is a must for many travellers.
-Don't underestimate either the hot Bolivian sun or the cold Bolivian nights!
+Visitors should not underestimate the hot Bolivian day or the cold Bolivian nights.

 Did you know?

--La Paz and Potosi are the two highest cities in the world.
+-La Paz and Potosi are some of the world's highest cities.

--Bolivia is one of the most biodiverse countries in the world, and boasts 23 major ecoregions.
+-Bolivia is also one of the most biodiverse countries in the world.